andrechristikan/ack-nestjs-boilerplate/README.md

 # ACK NestJs Boilerplate  🔥 🚀

+> Amazon web service will be the cloud provider.
+This is why this project is focused on AWS features.

 [Http NestJs v9.x][ref-nestjs] boilerplate.
 Best uses for backend service.

 *You can [request feature][ack-issues] or [report bug][ack-issues] with following this link*